department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 { Link }[Download fact sheets on CHAMPVA benefits](https://www.va.gov/COMMUNITYCARE/pubs/factsheets.asp#champva)

 ###  [H2] How is CHAMPVA different from other health Insurance?
- <! --- need to add some content here if this section has more evidnece that it would be valueable to the applicants --->
+ <! --- need to add some content here if this section has more evidence that it would be valuable to the applicants --->

 ###  [H2] Am I eligible for health benefits through CHAMPVA?